-Dalbergia tucurens is A. Species biology A. Species biology and life-history characteristics Habitat characteristics (e.g soil, climate) The species is found in broadleaved cloud forest and transition to pine forest.
-The species occurs at higher altitudes the Dalbergia species (Linares and Martínez Salas, 2020).
-The Conception of the species as tropical moist forest, with altitudes ranging from 1,500-2,900 m asl (Cown 2022).
+Dalbergia tucurens Dalbergia tucurensis A. Species biology A. Species biology and life-history characteristics Habitat characteristics (e.g soil, climate) The species is found in broadleaved cloud forest and transition regions to pine forest.
+The species occurs at higher altitudes than other Dalbergia species (Linares and Martínez Salas, 2020).
+The Dalbergia checklist classifies the habitat of the species as tropical moist montane forest, with altitudes ranging from 1,500-2,900 m asl (Cowell et al., 2022).
 A dissertation thesis in Honduras states the species is found at lower altitudes (from 0 - 1,130 m asl), and with annual precipitation ranging between 2,000 and 3,5000 mm (Knoblauch, 2001, unpublished).
 Another thesis which studies the species in the department of EI Petén in Guatemala found the species was found in areas with temperatures ranging from 24°C to 26°C, and annual rainfall from 1,400 to 2,000 mm, in shallow soils of calcareous material with clayey loam textures (Ruiz Mazariegos, 2017) Tree characteristics (e.g maximum height and diameter) The tree is classified as large, reaching a maximum height of 25-35 m (Linares and Martínez Salas, 2020).
 Field studies in Guatemala found the maximum DBH of the species was 90 cm (FAUSAC-FNPV, 2015 in CoP17 Proposal 55, 2016).
 The dissertation thesis for the species produced in Honduras states the species has a maximum diameter of 85 cm DBH, and a maximum height of 40 m (Knoblauch, 2001, unpublished).
 The thesis also states fruiting in this species is biannual, occurring between April to June, but most abundant in May.